MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 4. On the taskbar at the bottom of your screen, select the **Microsoft Edge** icon.
 If necessary, maximize your browser window when it opens.

-5. In you6r 6Edge browser, go to the **Microsoft Office Home** page by entering the following URL in the address bar: **https://portal.office.com**
+5. In your Edge browser, go to the **Microsoft Office Home** page by entering the following URL in the address bar: **https://portal.office.com**

 6. In the **Sign in** dialog box, copy and paste in the **Microsoft 365 Tenant Username** provided by your lab hosting provider (this is the MOD Administrator account).
 The username should be in the form of **admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider.
 Select **Next**.